heremaps/xyz-qgis-plugin/README.md

-# XYZ Hub Connector - QGIS plugin
+# HERE Maps for QGIS Plugin

-XYZ Hub Connector is a [QGIS](https://www.qgis.org) plugin which can be used to visualize, edit and analyze data from [HERE Data Hub](https://www.here.xyz/) spaces and from Interactive Map Layer inside the [HERE Platform](https://platform.here.com/).
+HERE Maps for QGIS is a [QGIS](https://www.qgis.org) plugin which can be used to visualize, edit and analyze data from [HERE Data Hub](https://www.here.xyz/) spaces and from Interactive Map Layer inside the [HERE Platform](https://platform.here.com/).

 ![new connection](res/new-connection.png)